بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Knowing Your Rights echoes khayr — خَيْر — goodness, benefit, and wellbeing

-Plain-language education about Alberta home and community care, privacy, safety, and complaint pathways for Muslim seniors and caregivers in Edmonton — with materials designed for English, Arabic, Somali, Urdu, Amharic, and Oromo-speaking families.
+Plain-language education about Alberta home and community care, privacy, safety, and complaint pathways for Muslim seniors and caregivers in Edmonton — with materials designed for English, Arabic, Somali, Urdu, and Amharic-speaking families.

 Plain-language home care and rights education — in the language your family understands.